Is It Safe to Travel to French Polynesia in 2026?

 Familieslow

-Families with children should be aware of health risks like dengue and Zika, but overall conditions are suitable for family travel with normal precautions.
+Families with children should be cautious of health risks such as dengue and Zika, but overall safety is manageable with proper precautions.

 Remote Workerslow

-Remote workers can find reliable connectivity in urban areas like Tahiti, but should avoid rural locations where internet access may be inconsistent.
+Remote workers can find good connectivity in urban areas like Tahiti, but should prepare for limited services in more remote islands.

 Data on this page comes from the U.S. Department of State, the CDC, the World Bank Worldwide Governance Indicators, and Freedom House.
 All sources are updated regularly and cross-referenced to provide a composite safety picture for French Polynesia.